-Root canals can be careful, quick, and relatively pain-free bringing you immediate relief and saving your natural tooth.
+Root canal treatment can be careful, quick, and relatively pain free, providing immediate relief and saving your natural tooth.

-In a root canal procedure, the pulp of the tooth (the living tissue inside) is removed and the resulting space is filled with special, medicated dental materials that restore the tooth to full function.
-Using root canal therapy not only preserves your natural tooth, extending its lifetime, it also protects and preserves the jaw bone and other supporting tissues around the tooth.
-Wherever possible, saving your natural tooth will also save you from more pain and expense down the road.
+During a root canal procedure, the pulp of the tooth, the living tissue inside, is removed.
+The resulting space is then filled with special dental materials that restore the tooth to full function.
+Root canal therapy not only preserves your natural tooth, extending its lifespan, but also protects the jawbone and supporting tissues around the tooth.
+Saving your natural tooth helps you avoid more pain and expense in the future.

-A root canal treatment usually requires one or two office visits and is performed by either a dentist or an endodontist.
-Here is how we perform your root canal:
+Root canal therapy usually takes one or two visits and is performed by a dentist or endodontist.
+Here is how we perform the procedure:

-By the time you realize you need a root canal, your tooth pulp and nerve have already begun to decay.
-This infected tissue will never fully heal and would only become infected again.
-Removing the pulp is the only safe option.
+No. By the time you need a root canal, the pulp is infected and will not heal fully.
+Removing the pulp is the only safe solution.

-A root canal treatment usually requires one or two office visits.
-Simple or minor root canal cases usually take about 30 to 60 minutes of treatment, while a more complex case take longer– around 90 minutes.
+Treatment usually takes one or two visits.
+Simple cases take about 30 to 60 minutes, while complex ones may take around 90 minutes.

 Having a tooth or teeth removed is a very common procedure that can be performed with very little pain or discomfort.